31 Cool Shed Ideas to Stimulate Your Senses

 There are so many different plans available, it can be a bit confusing.

 To help you make the right choice, I have pulled together 31 photos of some very cool shed ideas to help you make the right choice whether you are looking for a workshop, a place to keep your firewood dry, or simply a clean dry storage space for your junk.
+These ideas might not be the most practical, but they have a cool factor.

 1. The Public Bike Locker